k2view-academy/K2View-Academy/articles/31_external_resources/01_external_jars.md

 #### Development and Debug Stage

-* Place the JAR file at the project's local lib directory **[Fabric Projects Directory]\\[Project Name]\lib** (place it at the lib **root** directory and not at its subdirectories).
+* Place the JAR file at the project's local lib directory **[Fabric Projects Directory]\\[Project Name]\lib** (place it at the lib **root** directory and not at its subdirectories, in order it will effect on exporting the project).
-* Restart you Fabric Studio, if it is already opened.
+* in Fabric Studio is opened, you shall restart the local associated Fabric (Can be done via the Studio top left menu bar).
+Alternatively - close and reopen the project you are working on.
+This step is required in order Fabric will add it to its CLASSPATH, on runtime.
 * Refer to the relevant JAR's classes ("import") at the *Logic* java file (make it on the relevant file in the tree, such as under "Enrichment" directory/category).
+Note: import statement cannot be done at Fabric objects, as they are Java methods.
-* Use the JAR classes and methods inside the Fabric function.
+* Use the JAR classes and methods inside the Fabric object.

 #### Deploying at Server